vimus/libmpd-haskell/README.md

 surrounding style.
 If you introduce new functionality, please include a test case or at least document the expected behavior.

+To set up GIT hooks, see `hooks/README` in the source distribution.

 ### Submitting patches
 To submit a patch, use `git format-patch` and email the resulting file to one of the developers or upload it to the [bug tracker].